 Saranda is a great place to enjoy dinner with a view.

-In Saranda, we made friends with an Aussie girl named Emma.
+In Saranda, we made yet another friend at our hostel (are you noticing a pattern here?).
+This time with an Aussie girl named Emma.
 With all five seats full, we drove to Ksamil.

 Butrint was inhabited way back in prehistoric times, and was later a Greek colony before it was turned into a Roman city.